Outdoor Center

 If selected as a finalist, you interview will last roughly 30 minutes.
 This is the toughest stage for the committee as they have to narrow down the top candidates who will become the next cohort of Trip Leaders to join the Outdoor Center.

-During the interview one question that you will be asked is your ability to commit to all stages of Pathways including the 5 workshops as well as the week-long Outdoor Leadership Field Experience.
+During the interview one question that you will be asked is your ability to commit to all stages of Pathways including the 6 workshops as well as the week-long Outdoor Leadership Field Experience.
 This process is non-negotiable and if you are not able to attend all sessions, unfortunately this will make you ineligible to become a Trip Leader.
-We have found that Trip Leaders inability to fulfill the Pathways process ultimately effects their ability to become a successful Trip Leader for our program.
+We have found that Trip Leaders inability to fulfill the Pathways process ultimately affects their ability to become a successful Trip Leader for our program.

 This can vary greatly based on what you wish to accomplish in the program.
 At minimum we aim to place Trip Leaders on 2 trips per quarter during the academic year.
 During the summer, Trip Leaders generally work 1-2 week-long Western Outdoor Orientation Trips participating in a variety of outdoor activities.
 We like to think of it as committing as much or as little as you can based on your personal class load and other work/personal obligations.
 Something that must be recognized is that most Trip Leaders work other jobs on campus or elsewhere to financially support themselves.